搶嫗戝妛戝妛堾岺妛宯尋媶壢 儅僥儕傾儖岺妛愱峌 婌懡尋媶幒

 1. SiC Power MOSFET Fabrication Process Technologies

-- Novel process development for High-quality SiC MOS Interface.
+- Novel process technology to achieve high-quality SiC MOS Interface.

-- Analysis of oxide growth kinetics on SiC and oxide structures near interface.
+- Analysis of MOS interface formation kinetics on SiC to understand the oxide structures near the MOS interface.

 In thermal oxidation of SiC, oxidation-induced byproduct, carbon, is a possible source of the high density interface state density at SiC/SiO2.
 Thus a smooth elimination of carbon byproduct from the interface is essentially important to form an ideal interface structure.
 We are currently working on the precise analysis of oxidation kinetics in nanometer-thick region.